celestiaorg/celestia-app/docs/architecture/adr-015-namespace-id-size.md

 The data size is calculated as follows:
 `SHA256(domain_sep || left_min || left_max || left_data_hash || right_min || right_max || right_data_hash)` = 1 + namespaceSize + namespaceSize + 32 + namespaceSize + namespaceSize + 32 which simplifies to (4 \* namespaceSIze) + (2 \* 32) + 1.

 Hashing has a high performance impact in ZK contexts.
-Since a larger namespace size results in a larger data size for the SHA256 operation, increasing the namespace size has a negative impact impact on the cost to perform the SHA256 operation in a ZK context.
+Since a larger namespace size results in a larger data size for the SHA256 operation, increasing the namespace size has a negative performance impact on the cost to perform the SHA256 operation in a ZK context.

-Based on this StackOverflow [post](https://crypto.stackexchange.com/questions/54852/what-happens-if-a-sha-256-input-is-too-long-longer-than-512-bits), when the data provided to SHA256 exceeds 56 bytes, the data must be chunked into 64 byte blocks with a trailing 56 byte block + 8 bytes of metadata.
+Based on this StackOverflow [post](https://crypto.stackexchange.com/questions/54852/what-happens-if-a-sha-256-input-is-too-long-longer-than-512-bits), when the data provided to SHA256 exceeds 56 bytes, the data must be chunked into [64 byte blocks](https://cs.opensource.google/go/go/+/refs/tags/go1.20.4:src/crypto/sha256/sha256.go;l=29;drc=995c0f310c087c9cbc49112ecc48459a96310451) with a trailing 56 byte block + 8 bytes to store the original data length as a `uint64`.

 Namespace size (bytes) | [HashNode](https://github.com/celestiaorg/nmt/blob/fd00c52175c48bad64d03444689162fb9c6bee41/hasher.go#L302)'s SHA256 max data (bytes) | SHA256 compression invocations
 -----------------------|---------------------------------------------------------------------------------------------------------------------------------------|-------------------------------